Creating a new Internal Communication

 Show To Team Member

 Checkbox.
-Checked by default.
-Must be checked for the Internal Communication to be visible to any team members (including managers) in WX.
-If you clear this checkbox, the communication is not displayed.
+The system checks this by default.
+You need to check this for the Internal Communication to be visible to any team members (including managers) in WX.
+If you clear this checkbox, the communication doesn't display.

 Show On Mobile Only

 Checkbox.
-If checked, the Internal Communication is visible on the Sage People Mobile app only.
+If you check this, the Internal Communication is visible on the Sage People Mobile app only.

 8. On the Advanced Options tab, complete the fields in the Scoring Definition section as follows: